 Terms defined: The Church of Christ in Cleburne, not a Church but the.
 With which I am identified, in which I have my membership; the same one in which Bro.
 Phillips held his until recently.
-Is scrip- deficiencies in any of your elders you dare tural, has either precept or New Testament example for her doctrine and practice.
-Doctrine, teaching, instruction, tenet, principle of faith.
+Is scriptural, has either precept or New Testament example for her doctrine and prac-Doctrine, teaching, instruction, tice. tenet, principle of faith.
 Speculative truth prescribed for belief; precept, a rule to be obeyed.
 Practice, frequently repeated action, succession of acts of a similar kind, custom, constant use, actual performance, application of knowledge, opposed to theory, systematic exercise for instruction and discipline.
-The Church of to teach their own children.
-A natural Christ in Cleburne is scriptural in teaching and practicing as principles of faith dure.
-Scripture, please, for "hiring" an those things she learns by precept and ex- evangelist to assist the hired pastor.
-Why ample from the New Testament.
+The Church of Christ in Cleburne is scriptural in teaching and practicing as principles of faith dure.
+Scripture, please, for "hiring" an those things she learns by precept and example from the New Testament.
 This is all I am logically bound to affirm.
 I am greatly astonished that Bro.
-Phillips, with all of his professions to lovalty and strict conformity to the Bible, denies this.
-But the dark ages.
-Paul says: "Those things we shall see more about this as we proceed.
+Phillips, with all of his professions to loyalty and strict conformity to the Bible, denies this.
+But we shall see more about this as we proceed.
 Perhaps he will say that he denies only some of what we teach and practice.
 If so, then let him tell us what those things are.
-I have asked him to write them out hundred dollars to any preacher that will but he refuses to do so.
+I have asked him to write them out but he refuses to do so.
 But to the proof of my affirmative.

 1. Each congregation must be composed of baptized penitent believers.
 2. These disciples must meet on Lord's day for worship, and otherwise serve the Lord.
-(Acts and not a penny.
-The church should sup-2:1-47).
+(Acts 2:1-47).
 3. They must appoint scriptural elders and deacons, and engage and support preachers of the gospel actively engaged in the work of the Lord.
 (New Testament).
-4. The congregation must make God's wisdom known and glorify elder" established a congregation?
-He with your other evangelists located here, some one to cover my pusillanimous (cow- any organization of men.
+4. The congregation must make God's wisdom known and glorify ough which lot through any organization of men.
 (Eph.
 3:8-20).
 A. B. BARRET.
 REPLY.

-The origin of this discussion is immamay have said or done authority for your teaching or practice?
+The origin of this discussion is immaterial, irrelevant, extraneous.
+Is what I may have said or done authority for your teaching or practice?
 Bro.
 Barret, however, is misinformed, almost wholly incorrect.
 Our scriptural differences are the real cause of this discussion.
 He advised specific propositions.
 Strange news!
 His article makes it more strange, lacking specification.